South Carolina Sales Tax

-An buyer who is 85 years old or older may claim a 1% exemption state sales tax, provided that the purchase is made for his or her personal use.
+A buyer who is 85 years old or older may claim a 1% exemption from state sales tax, provided that the purchase is made for his or her personal use.
 Proof of age must be provided at the time of the sale.

-South Carolina considers a business to have a nexus in the state if it meets one of several main conditions, or a combination of other conditions.
-Although the specific details can get somewhat complicated for special situations, most businesses will either meet or not meet some of the main general requirements.
+South Carolina considers a business to have a tax nexus in the state if it meets one of several main conditions or a combination of other conditions.
+Although the specific details can get somewhat complicated for special situations, most businesses will meet or not meet some of the main general requirements.
 These include:

-One significant element to keep in mind is that there are two Amazon fulfillment centers in South Carolina.
-If your sales are fulfilled by Amazon, and you sell to customers in South Carolina, your goods are likely stored in one of these warehouses, thereby creating a nexus in the state for your business.
-Although there may still be some ambiguity surrounding this arrangement, any substantial sales that proceed in this way will likely be looked on by the state as taxable sales, and so you should register to collect sales tax in South Carolina if this applies to you.
+One significant element to keep in mind is that there are several Amazon fulfillment centers in South Carolina.
+If Amazon fulfills your sales and you sell to customers in South Carolina, your goods are likely stored in one of these warehouses, thereby creating a nexus in the state for your small business.
+Although there may still be some ambiguity surrounding this arrangement, any substantial sales that proceed in this way will likely be looked on by the state as taxable sales, so you should register to collect sales tax in South Carolina if this applies to you.

 It’s also important to note that nexus determinations are made on a fiscal year basis.
 So, if you have a nexus for any part of the fiscal year, you should collect sales tax on any purchases made during that time frame, even if you no longer meet the nexus requirements by the end of the period in question.

-In general, sales of tangible personal property are subject to sales tax in South Carolina.
+In general, sales of tangible personal property are subject to sales taxes in South Carolina.
 Most services, on the other hand, are not unless they involve the production of a tangible good.
-Installation charges associated with the purchase of tangible personal property are not taxable if they’re listed separately on the bill, while set-up charges are taxable in similar situations.
+Installation charges associated with purchasing tangible personal property are not taxable if listed separately on the bill, while set-up charges are taxable in similar situations.

 Most groceries are not taxable, and this encompasses any food meant to be taken home and consumed.
 Items like beverages, snacks, and seasonings are included here, but hot, ready-to-eat foods are not.
 Other excluded items are:

 Although most services are not taxable in South Carolina, there are certain taxable categories.
-These include furnishing of accommodations, providing of electricity, laundry and dry cleaning services, and most communication services.
+These include furnishing accommodations, providing electricity, laundry and dry cleaning services, and most communication services.

 If you have a nexus in South Carolina and sell a taxable good, you must register with the state to collect and remit that tax before you start making sales.
 You can do this by visiting the Department of Revenue website and filling out the online form.
-While registering by mail is still an option, it is being phased out, and registering online is the preferred method going forward.
 The cost to register is $50.